Client profile

 Should therapists accept insurance?

-When establishing and running a private practice, every therapist, counselor, or clinician must consider whether or not to accept insurance (as in in-network, credentialed, aka paneled provider), to submit insurance claims or provide superbills as an out-of-network provider, or to only accept self-pay clients.
+When establishing a private practice, every therapist, counselor, or clinician must consider whether or not accepting insurance (as an in-network, credentialed, or paneled provider), submitting insurance claims or providing superbills as an out-of-network provider, or accepting self-pay clients is right for their practice.

 Accepting insurance can have many benefits including increasing access to mental health care and increasing opportunities to attract and serve more clients and diversify the populations served.

-For private practice clinicians, accepting insurance as an in-network provider for clients with that particular health insurance can also require significant time and energy.
+For private practice clinicians, insurance paneling for therapists allows them to operate as an in-network provider for clients with that particular health insurance, but it can also require significant time and energy.
 First, you need to navigate joining an insurance panel, and then you’ll need to file claims to be reimbursed for sessions and services you provide.

 1. Get credentialed to join an insurance panel